BookSelves/Bookselves/README.md

 2. Sign in/up view
 3. User sign in/up/out with email/facebook works
 4. Get user's location works
+5. User can edit his profile picture now

 Todo
 ---
-1. udpate user's geo location everytime user log in
+1. udpate user's geo location to server everytime user log in
-2. feature (ability) to update profile picture for email user, send image to S3 and update the returned URL to server.
+2. feature (ability) to update profile picture for email user(**finished**), send image to S3 and update the returned URL to server.

 Issue
 ---